What types of credit cards are available to pensioners and seniors?

 Low income credit cards

-Even though there are no credit cards designed just for pensioners or retirees, banks and other providers may have specific requirements you need to meet before you can get a credit card if you're retired or on a pension.
+Even though there are no credit cards designed just for pensioners or retirees, banks and other providers may have specific requirements you need to meet before you can get a credit card, such as:

 Provider | Retiree and pensioner application details |